couchbaselabs/docs-ng/content/couchbase-lite/cbl-concepts/cbl-concepts-5000-faq.markdown

 ### Why SQLite instead of a B-tree engine like Berkeley DB or Kyoto Cabinet?

 Largely because SQLite is already available as a shared library on every platform we're interested in.
 This keeps our code size down and simplifies the build process.
-It also comes with useful extensions like full-text indexing and R-trees (for geo-queries.)
+It also comes with useful extensions like full-text indexing and R-trees (for geo-queries).

 Additionally, both Berkeley and Kyoto have GPL-like licenses that are less friendly to commercial developers (especially iOS developers) and incompatible with the Apache license of Couchbase Lite itself.